sendbird/quickstart-desk-ios/README.md

 ### Install Desk SDK for iOS

-You can install Desk SDK for iOS through manual set-up or through either `CocoaPods` or `Carthage`.
+You can install the Desk SDK through either `CocoaPods` or `Carthage` or through manual set-up.

 #### CocoaPods